 - You can typically be approved for at most one Capital One card every six months, regardless of whether they’re personal or business cards

 That last point is the biggest restriction here.
-Expect that you can be approved for at most one Capital One card every six months, which means you should put a lot of thought into which Capital One card you apply for.
+Generally you can be approved for at most one Capital One card every six months, so that means realistically you couldn’t get both of these cards just weeks apart.